FAQs

 - How do I attach my logo/branding to the customer proposal or Easy PV project report?

-- How do I hide line prices in the customer proposal?
+- How do I hide/show line prices on the customer proposal quote page?

 - Where do the numbers on the Financial Benefits page come from?